retronym/libscala/README.md

     scala -J-XX:        # also completes on -J-XX: options gco <tab>           # a git checkout which completes on local branches only gh-find Global      # open a browser to those files in trunk matching Global

+There are a number of git-XXX wrappers in ~/bin, e.g.

+    git-diff-grep b1 b2 Bippy     # Show a diff between b1 and b2 - but only the hunks containing "Bippy"

+If you have a lot of git branches tied to a non-canonical version of the scala repository, you might want to look at git-remaster, which can fix that all up for you.

 There is an sbt project in github-api which provides the basis for "pullreqs", a command you can run from (any project's) github clone to see something like this: